sarah-veronica/sarah-veronica/README.md

-Hey there! 👋
+Hey there! 👋 <br>
 Fun fact!
-I'm an aspiring doctor 🩺
+I'm an aspiring doctor 🩺 <br>
-DEEPLY committed to bridging the gap between tech and medicine! 🫀💻 Currently learning Web Dev 🌐
+DEEPLY committed to bridging the gap between tech and medicine! 🫀💻 <br>
+Currently learning Web Dev 🌐 <br>

 <!---
 sarah-veronica/sarah-veronica is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.